 3. Increased cortisol

-Cortisol is that stress hormone we hear about associated with belly fat.
+Cortisol is the stress hormone we hear about associated with belly fat.
 The stress that causes it to increase is not just emotional stress; physical stress, such as overdoing the exercise routine can cause a spike as well.

 4. Power of persuasion